cioddi/automatic-installer-scripts/symfony2/README.md

 #usage			: sudo ./symfony_project {*NEW_PROJECT_NAME*}
 #==============================================================================

 1.)
-Clone the latest symphony 2 version from github to a new folder
+Clone the latest symfony 2 version from github to a new folder
 	inside your projects directory
-2.)	wget composer.phar and install symphony bundles using
+2.)	wget composer.phar and install symfony bundles using
 	"php composer.phar install"
 3.)
 Create a new vhost entry on your local apache
 4.)
 Create a /etc/hosts entry on your local machine